subhash505/LeetCode_Daily/README.md

 # LeetCode

+This Repositoary is created inorder to collect solved Leetcode problems everyday.
+The types of problems include Easy, Medium and Hard stages.

 #Problem 1

 Given an array of integers nums and an integer target, return indices of the two numbers such that they add